 You could also simply install bamboo poles for an easy, cheap solution.

-… with some brush privacy fencing.
+Brush privacy fencing is a classic option.
 There will be no peering eyes getting into your house with one of these fences.

 You’ve got herringbone splashback tiles and herringbone timber flooring.
 Now meet the herringbone privacy wall!
-You might think this is an easy DIY idea but take a look at those precise angle cuts, it’s definitely one to get some help with if you’re not a pro.
+You might think this is an easy DIY idea.
+But with the precise angle cuts needed, a herringbone pattern is definitely something to get some help with if you’re not a pro.

 This is a much easier DIY project if you want to try this privacy fence idea.
 All you need to do is take a trip to your local hardware store and then set aside a weekend or two to get it done.